yangsg/myself_learn_notes/linux_command_line_note.md

 ##              Permissions of others.
 ##
 ##       Whitespace between delimiter characters and non-delimiter characters is ignored.
-##Proper ACL entries including permissions are used in modify and set operations. (options -m, -M, --set and --set-file).
+## Proper ACL entries including permissions are used in modify and set operations. (options -m, -M, --set and --set-file).
 Entries without the perms field are used for deletion of entries (options -x and -X).
 ## For uid and gid you can specify either a name or a number.
 ## The perms field is a combination of characters that indicate the permissions: read (r), write (w), execute (x), execute only if the file is a directory or already has execute permission for some user (X).
 Alternatively, the perms field can be an octal digit (0-7).

+##   AUTOMATICALLY CREATED ENTRIES
+##       Initially,  files  and directories contain only the three base ACL entries for the owner, the group, and others.
+There are some rules that need to be satisfied in order for an ACL to be valid:
+##
+##       *   The three base entries cannot be removed.
+There must be exactly one entry of each of these base entry types.
+##
+##       *   Whenever an ACL contains named user entries or named group objects, it must also contain an effective rights mask.
+##
+##       *   Whenever an ACL contains any Default ACL entries, the three Default ACL base entries (default owner, default group, and default others) must also exist.
+##
+##       *   Whenever a Default ACL contains named user entries or named group objects, it must also contain a default effective rights mask.
+##
+##       To help the user ensure these rules, setfacl creates entries from existing entries under the following conditions:
+##
+##       *   If an ACL contains named user or named group entries, and no mask entry exists, a mask entry containing the same permissions as the group entry is created.
+Unless the -n  option  is
+##           given, the permissions of the mask entry are further adjusted to include the union of all permissions affected by the mask entry.
+(See the -n option description).
+##
+##       *   If  a  Default  ACL  entry  is  created, and the Default ACL contains no owner, owning group, or others entry, a copy of the ACL owner, owning group, or others entry is added to the
+##           Default ACL.
+##
+##       *   If a Default ACL contains named user entries or named group entries, and no mask entry exists, a mask entry containing the same permissions as the default Default ACL's group  entry
+##           is  added.
+Unless  the  -n  option  is given, the permissions of the mask entry are further adjusted to include the union of all permissions affected by the mask entry.
+(See the -n
+##           option description).

 man acl      # there's no book explaining the acl clearly. so the only best way to learn acl and setfacl is to read the manual page. man setfacl